telerik/fiddler-everywhere-docs/migration.md

 Each account with an active seat must migrate to the new Telerik login system through the following steps:

+1. Open the application with active seat.

-1. Open the **latest** version of the Fiddler Everywhere application.
+    * (Fiddler Everywhere) Open the latest version of the Fiddler Everywhere application.

+    * (Fiddler Jam) Open the [Fiddler Jam portal](https://jam.getfiddler.com).

 1. Follow the **Sign In** link.
-You will land on the new login form that prompts you to enter your Fiddler Everywhere email.

-1. Enter the email for the Fiddler Everywhere account with the activated seat.
+1. Enter the email for the Fiddler account with the activated seat.

     >important Sign in with your existing or create a new Telerik account with the **same** email you registered with your original Fiddler account.